Éire Óg, Inis GAA

-History
+Club History

 The club as it is today was formed at the end of February 1952, initially to cater for junior hurlers.
 The historic first meeting took place in a house in Steele's Terrace, Ennis.
-The club's first colours were all-white with a green shamrock on the jersey.
-These jerseys were purchased by the residents of Steele's Terrace and the Boreen.
+To signify the change in name and set up, the club's first official colours were all-white with a green shamrock on the jersey, differing from the traditional blue and white of the Ennis Dalcassians.
+The club's first set of jerseys were purchased by the residents of Steele's Terrace and the boreen behind it.
 In 1954 the club colours were officially changed to today's red and white.

-In 1974 the club took complete control over the organisation of underage Gaelic Games in Ennis, merging with the underage clubs Ennis Rovers and St. John's, Ennis to form one combined underage club.
-A number of the 1966 senior winning team had been successful at underage with these clubs, which had won five Minor A hurling titles in between 1961 and 1966, and a three-in-a-row of Under-21 A hurling titles from 1964 to 1966.
-The underage club has been hugely successful since this merger, winning titles at every grade in both hurling and football, the highlight being the Féile na nGael All-Ireland U-14 Hurling Championship, which was captured by the club's Under-14s in Wexford in 1999.
+In 1974 the club took complete control over the organisation of gaelic games in Ennis when it merged Ennis Rovers, St. John's, Ennis and Turnpike, Ennis to form one combined club for the town.
+Ennis Rovers had won the 1927 intermediate hurling title, and lost the 1938 intermediate hurling final.
+Turnpike had lost the 1951 and 1956 intermediate hurling finals.
+St. John's had won the 1958 intermediate hurling title.
+A large number of the 1966 senior winning team had been successful at underage with these clubs, which had won five minor A hurling titles in between 1961 and 1966, and a three-in-a-row of under-21 A hurling titles from 1964–1966.
+The underage club has been hugely successful since this merger, winning titles at every grade in both hurling and football, the highlight being the Féile na nGael All-Ireland U-14 hurling title, which was captured by the club's Under-14s in Wexford in 1999.

-In 1975 Éire Óg purchased land from St Flannan's College, Ennis at Clonroadmore, where the club is based to this day.
-Since then a lot of money and hard work has gone into pitch development, building a clubhouse and dressing rooms, and the addition of a floodlit all-weather pitch.
-In 2003 a second playing pitch was developed under a lease arrangement with St Flannan's College, Ennis.
+In 1975 Éire Óg purchased land from St Flannan's College at Clonroadmore, where the club is based to this day.
+Since then, a lot of money and hard work has gone into pitch development, building a clubhouse and dressing rooms, and the addition of a floodlit all-weather pitch.
+In 2003 a second playing pitch was developed under a lease arrangement with St Flannan's College.
 In 2020 a 200-seat spectator stand and two permanent dugouts were constructed.
 The club is now in the initial stages of fundraising for a complete reconstruction of the clubhouse and dressing rooms, as well as a new state-of-the-art gym.